-NDRC is seeking startups for its upcoming South East accelerator, NDRC at ArcLabs, encouraging entrepreneurs with digital startups to apply above.
+NDRC is not currently seeking startups for its upcoming South East accelerator, NDRC at ArcLabs.
+Applications closed on Wednesday, 26 June.

 Beginning on 19 August, the NDRC team will work intensively with each company, over a short time-frame, helping them to understand what value their company can offer customers, working on their strategy for growth and getting them ready to meet the demands of both investors and the marketplace.

 NDRC portfolio companies such as Boxever, Logentries, Nuritas, Silvercloud Health, Wia and Tandem have already gone on to successfully obtain millions of euros in follow-on investment.

 About NDRC at ArcLabs

 The programme, based in ArcLabs at Waterford Institute of Technology’s West Campus, in Carriganore, Co.
 Waterford, is a key part of NDRC’s national remit.

 The investors and supporters of NDRC at ArcLabs, in addition to Enterprise Ireland, include Suir Valley Ventures, Bank of Ireland Seed and Early Stage Equity Fund, Bord Gáis Energy in partnership with Centrica Innovations, South East BIC, and Local Authorities of Carlow, Kilkenny, Waterford and Wexford, Local Enterprise Offices and Enterprise Centres.

 - Investment of €75,000, €50,000 of which is cash